Skip to main content

 A substantial reward for participation can be seen as the flip side of a penalty for non-participation.
 If the financial consequences of a choice are significant enough, they can overwhelm an individual’s personal preferences and concerns, effectively compelling a particular outcome.

 This is where the lived experience of an individual becomes so important.
-For a person managing a chronic illness, the questions on a health are not trivial.
+For a person managing a chronic illness, the questions on a health risk assessment are not trivial.
 They touch upon the daily realities of their health.
 The decision to disclose this information to an employer, even for the purpose of a wellness program, is fraught with potential anxiety.

 Will this information be truly confidential?
 Could it, even subconsciously, affect how they are perceived at work?
 These are valid concerns.
 The ADA’s focus on voluntariness is a recognition of this power imbalance and the potential for discrimination.
 It seeks to create a space where your participation in a health program is driven by a genuine desire to improve your well-being, not by financial necessity.